lakshay-nasa/whale-watcher/README.md

 # 🐳 Whale Watcher

-A hybrid Web3 dashboard that tracks high-net-worth wallet activity and contextualises it with real-time news, using Moralis API.
+**A hybrid Web3 dashboard that tracks high-net-worth wallet activity and contextualizes it with real-time news, using the Moralis API.**

 [Live Demo](https://whale-watcher-2yt1.onrender.com/])